Master of Business Administration (MBA) Degree, Online Program

 Footnotes and Additional Information

-1 | MGMT 513, MGMT 514, and MGMT 789 together comprise the Residential Intensive Learning Experiences (ILE) and Global Field Experience requirements for this degree program.
-It is suggested that these three courses may be selected during the first year or second year of the degree program.
-Students should consult the Student Success Manager for more information regarding enrollment in these courses. |
+1 | MGMT 513, MGMT 514, and MGMT 515 together comprise the Residential Intensive Learning Experiences (ILE) and Global Field Experience requirements for this degree program.
+It is highly encouraged that these courses are taken in the first year of the program (or as early in the program as possible).
+Students should consult their Student Success Advisor for more information regarding enrollment in these courses. |

 2 | To fulfill the remaining requirements for the Online MBA degree program, students must complete an additional 13.5 credit hours from departmental (MGMT) course offerings at the 500-level or above to reach 54 total credit hours. |

-Policies for the MBA Degree Programs
+Policies for the MBA Degree, Online Program

 MBA Admission Requirements